Enjoy a Book

 #2: Second Honeymoon by James Patterson

 Check out our Lucky Day Collection!
 The Lucky Day table is stocked with multiple copies of popular, high demand, best-seller books, both fiction and nonfiction.

-The books are available on a first come, first serve basis.
+The books are available on a first come basis.
 They can not be placed on hold or sent to another library.
 The check-out period is one week, but you can renew it once for another week.
 Limit of three Lucky Day items per person.

 Large Print Lucky Day books are available in the Large Print section.

 Book Club in a Bag

 It's in the bag--all the ingredients you need to whip up a great discussion for your book group!

 From The Beginner's Goodbye by Anne Tyler to Quiet: The Power of Introverts in a World that Can't Stop Talking, by Susan Cain, we've selected an array of thought-provoking fiction and nonfiction works that will get people talking.

 Each bag includes 12 paperback copies of a single title, an author biography and interview, a list of discussion questions, and other materials that can be checked out for six weeks.